playboySeductor/Awesome-Portfolios/CONTRIBUTING.md

 <br>

-- Fork this repository
+- Fork this repository by clicking the Fork button in the top right of this page
-- Clone this repository
+- Clone your forked repository
-- Create a new branch: `git checkout -b my-branch-name`
+- Create a new branch: `git checkout -b new-branch-name`
-- Make appropriate changes
+- Make appropriate changes or upload your portfolio web application
 - Commit the changes
 - Push to your branch and PR
 - Wait for your pull request to be reviewed and merged!